STFC Advanced Fellow

 The recent shortage of Helium-3 prompted a rich program of development for alternative neutron detectors used in various sectors like security, radioprotection or large neutron science instruments.
 The MARS technology aims to provide a high performance and cost-effective alternative to the Helium-3 based instruments.
 Novel anti-neutrino detection methods are also pursued and this aspect of the work is the basis of a proposition for a new experiment called SoLid to search for short distance neutrino oscillation.

-I am giving sub-atomic physics tutorials to the 3rd years at Univ College.
+I gave sub-atomic physics tutorials to the 3rd years at Univ College in 2012.